stefanzweifel/exceptions/README.md

 - Add "mallinus/exceptions": "dev-master" to your composer.json require.

 - Update your exception handler.
+You can use the same exception listener for multiple exceptions.

 ```
 <?php